openframeworks/ofBook/project_joel/chapter.md

 opening that and taking the functionality over...

-{    ofxDurationTrack sceneTrack = duration.getTrack("/scene");
+ofxDurationTrack sceneTrack = duration.getTrack("/scene");
 string currentScene = sceneTrack.flag;

 if(currentScene == "VIDEO"){
     currentMode = VIDEO;
 }

 if(currentScene == "SLITSCANBASIC"){
     currentMode = SLITSCANBASIC;
-    }}
+}

 totally works!

-16th June 2013
+#### 16th June 2013

-lets try the video sync'ing...

-over osc...

-didn't seem to work with:
+Lets try the video syncing over osc..
+Didn't seem to work with:

     float remoteTime = sceneTrack.lastUpdatedTime;
     cout << "Remote time is:" << remoteTime << endl
     float totalLengthOfVideo = greenpeaceVideo.getDuration();
     float percentToSeekTo = remoteTime/totalLengthOfVideo;
     greenpeaceVideo.setPosition(percentToSeekTo);

-hmmm

-sent this to james and got a response:
+Hmmm.
+Sent this to james and got a response:

-On 16 Jun 2013, at 19:00, James George wrote:

-yea it's impossible to call setPosition on a video every frame and have it playback smoothly.
-Quicktime needs to control its own time

-Try this: play the video back normally in openframeworks and then update Duration every frame based on it's position
+On 16 Jun 2013, at 19:00, James George wrote: yea it's impossible to call setPosition on a video every frame and have it playback smoothly.
+Quicktime needs to control its own time.
+Try this: play the video back normally in openframeworks and then update Duration every frame based on it's position:

 https://github.com/YCAMInterlab/Duration#controlling-duration-through-osc

-Specifically make sure Duration has its incoming OSC port set and from OF send it a /duration/seektosecond

-get the seconds from the video player.getPosition()*player.getDuration() then create an outgoing OSC message directed at Duration:
+Specifically make sure Duration has its incoming OSC port set and from OF send it a /duration/seektosecond.
+Get the seconds from the video player.getPosition()*player.getDuration() then create an outgoing OSC message directed at Duration:

 Seek	/duration/seektosecond	Second (Float)	 Sets playhead position to the specified second Sending the /seektosecond message will then trigger an update to come back from Duration to your app and update all the other params.

-On Sun, Jun 16, 2013 at 1:49 PM, Joel Gethin Lewis wrote:
-Hey James,

-I've been trying to get a Duration app to be able to sync the video playback on an OF app - I used your example and have started trying to sync to the time from a track:
+On Sun, Jun 16, 2013 at 1:49 PM, Joel Gethin Lewis wrote: Hey James, I've been trying to get a Duration app to be able to sync the video playback on an OF app - I used your example and have started trying to sync to the time from a track:

 ofxDurationTrack sceneTrack = duration.getTrack("/scene");
 string currentScene = sceneTrack.flag;
 float remoteTime = sceneTrack.lastUpdatedTime;
 cout << "Remote time is:" << remoteTime << endl;
 float totalLengthOfVideo = greenpeaceVideo.getDuration();
 cout << "totalLengthOfVideo time is:" << totalLengthOfVideo << endl;
 float percentToSeekTo = remoteTime/totalLengthOfVideo;
 cout << "percentToSeekTo time is:" << percentToSeekTo << endl;
 greenpeaceVideo.setPosition(percentToSeekTo);

 But it results in stuttering, playback - do you have any tips?
 How often are the control packets sent?
 Should I be getting the remote time in a better way?

-Cheers,
+Cheers, Joel

-Joel}

 looking at: